thuguerre/WebSiteQuickAddingForTodoist/README.md

 These are the command lines to execute to build and deploy API on Google Cloud Platform AppEngine.
 They come from [Google Cloud Endpoints Java8 Samples](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/appengine-java8/endpoints-v2-backend).

 > Be careful, the official GCP Application ID is set in the configuration files (Java and Javascript).
 You will not have rights to deploy on it.
-You will first need to generate your own GCP Application ID, modify the configuration files before executing command lines.
+You will first need to generate your own GCP Application ID and modify the configuration files before executing command lines.

-> mvn clean package
+> 1. mvn clean package
-> mvn endpoints-framework:openApiDocs
+> 2. mvn endpoints-framework:openApiDocs
-> gcloud endpoints services deploy target/openapi-docs/openapi.json
+> 3. gcloud endpoints services deploy target/openapi-docs/openapi.json
-> mvn appengine:deploy
+> 4. mvn appengine:deploy

 ### How to test the extension ?